 Note: While the Thailand tour is not particularly physically demanding in the typical way, the country is hot and humid, which has an enervating effect.
-Additionally, at certain times during the tour we’ll be climbing in and out of boats, sometimes without a pier or dock, or climbing up ladders onto boats (snorkeling excursion), climbing up to and through a cave, etc. Those activities require a reasonable level of strength and dexterity.
+Additionally, at certain times during the tour we’ll be climbing in and out of boats, sometimes without a pier or dock, or climbing up ladders onto boats (snorkeling excursion), climbing up to and through a cave, riding bikes, kayaking through caves, etc. Those activities require a reasonable level of strength and dexterity - and an adventurous spirit.

-This morning we’ll transfer to the airport for a flight to Chiang Mai.
+This morning we kick off our Thai adventure with a cooking class.
+We will shop for ingredients at the local market, learn to prepare several simple Thai dishes, and then enjoy the results for lunch.
 Mid-afternoon we’ll depart for the nearby mountain temple of Doi Suthep for panoramic views and the tour’s best Buddhist connection experience.
 Ring the prayer bells as we ascend or take photos of the sacred Bodhi tree, the view, or giant ceremonial drums.
 While listening to the musical tinkling of temple bells you can receive a monk’s blessing, observe and photograph the monk’s chanting ceremony, learn your fortune from tossing joss sticks, join the ceremonial circumambulation of the stupa, or add oil to the sacred lamps (like lighting a candle in a Catholic church).
 Our guide will use Doi Suthep’s “Century Calendar Book” to teach you your birth sign, sacred animal, and ritual Buddha posture.
-Upon our return to Chiang Mai we’ll dine riverside.

 This is a busy, blockbuster day!
 We'll begin our day with stops at several craft villages.
 Then it’s on to our homestay visit for a taste of rural life.
 We’ll take an easy countryside bike ride, visiting a local handicraft cooperative and a mushroom farm.
 Later we’ll partake in a traditional Kantok dinner with our village hosts.
 Traditional music and a dance performance will be provided by local students.
 The evening concludes with a Thai lantern ceremony.